 So, here was our guide on the property investment basics in Pakistan.
 For more information and a deeper look into the real estate market of Pakistan, check out some tips on how to sell your house or plot for the highest value.
 If you are planning on investing in real estate in Pakistan, you must also take a look at property fees applicable to real estate investments.

 Stay connected to Zameen Blog if you want to learn more about real estate investment opportunities in Pakistan.
-If you have any suggestions that you would like to share or have any questions to ask, please feel free to contact us on firstname.lastname@example.org.
+If you have any suggestions that you would like to share or have any questions to ask, please feel free to contact us at firstname.lastname@example.org.
 You can also subscribe to our newsletter to receive the latest updates about the property market in Pakistan.